 The Scarlett Boogedy

-This old house is the site of a Puritan tragedy of Scarlet Letter proportions.
+Unfortunately for our hapless family, this old house was the site of a Puritan tragedy of Scarlet Letter proportions.
 The local big-wig, William Hanover, was in love with a widower, Marion.
 She was less than interested.
 As the Devil was having an off week, he decided to help Will out by selling him a magical cloak, gently used, asking price: one soul.
 So Hanover ponies up, steals Marion’s son and prepares to cast his first love spell.
 Which spectacularly backfires, blowing up his house and killing all three.
 Does the Devil do warranties?

 This Old House

 I’ve always had a sweet spot for this family spook-fest.
-The generic New England haunting motif feels right at home, and the looney gag bits from Davis Sr. (Richard Masur) fit right into the likes of Amazing Larry from PeeWee’s Big Adventure.
-Add in all the Puritan schpeel which makes up 150% of the haunted houses from my youth, and you have a nostalgia fest.
+The generic New England haunting motif feels right at home, and the loony gag bits from Davis Sr. (Richard Masur) fit right into the likes of Amazing Larry from Pee-Wee’s Big Adventure.
+Add in all the Puritan stuff which makes up 150% of the haunted house school tours from my youth, and you have a nostalgia fest.
 John Astin is a pleasure any time you can get him, and the story is actually quite interesting.
 This movie did so well, a sequel, Bride of Boogedy, which featured Eugene Levy of American Pie fame, aired a year later.
 They ran as a tandem for several years on the Disney Sunday Movie.